-It’s that time of year again, when our houses are fragrant with the lovely, spicy smell of fresh Christmas tree pine needles and the trees’ famously festive scented resin.
+It’s that time of year again that we love!
+When our houses are fragrant with the lovely, spicy smell of fresh Christmas tree pine needles and the trees’ famously festive scented resin.

 Christmas tree facts